Located in the Scott's Addition area of Richmond, Virginia

 She has found that the strength developed through Rocket Vinyasa and other offerings at the Dojo have really complimented the flexibility that she has developed through a consistent Bikram practice.
-In the summer of 2016, she earned her 400 hour teaching certificate from Yoga Factory Teacher Training in Annapolis, MD, and is currently participating in The Yoga Dojo's 200 hour Vinyasa Teacher Training.
-She will be completing her Rocket teaching certification in the Summer of 2017 with Steve Pyka of Asta Yoga.
+In the summer of 2016, she earned her 400 hour teaching certificate from Yoga Factory Teacher Training in Annapolis, MD, and also completed The Yoga Dojo's 200 hour Vinyasa Teacher Training.
+She completed her Rocket certification with Steve Pyka of Asta Yoga.
 Additionally, she has had experience during the last two years leading various flexibility workshops.

 As a student of yoga, she has learned the importance of a consistent practice.
 Her favorite part of teaching is watching students realize the limitlessness of their own potential, both physically and beyond.